-The tax law that took effect last year was favorable to wealthy individuals in various ways.
+The tax law that took effect in 2018 was favorable to wealthy individuals in various ways.
 Yet many taxpayers with the highest earnings will see little or no reduction in the effective rate of tax on their income.
 Some will actually see increases.

 The tax rates that apply in most of the seven brackets were reduced.
 That includes the top rate, which fell from 39.6% to 37%.
 It may appear that anyone with income in that category would be enjoying the ability to retain an additional 2.6 percentage points.
 Yet that will be the case only for those who do not pay state income tax.

 The same law that lowered our tax rates put a $10,000 cap on the itemized deduction for state and local taxes.
 Before this cap took effect, this itemized deduction reduced the effective rate of tax for those with the highest incomes.
 For example, if you paid state income tax at the rate of 5%, each additional $1,000 of earnings would add the state tax on that amount, or $50, to your deduction, so your federal taxable income would go up by $950.
 At the 39.6% rate that applied under prior law, you would pay $376 in federal tax, so your effective rate was only 37.6%.
 The new law improves on that rate, but the difference is less than one percentage point.

 There are many states with tax rates above 5%, and in some of them, the highest effective rate actually went up with this change in the law.
 The break-even point is where the state (and local, if applicable) income tax rate is about 6.6%.
 To fully enjoy the decrease in the top federal rate, a high earner would have to live in one of the states that do not have an income tax.